buwx/meteogram/README.md

 # view meteogram.html
 ```

-For more information see the service description on https://www.dwd.de/DE/leistungen/opendata/neuigkeiten/opendata_mar2018_01.html and my weather page https://buwx.de
+For more information see the service description on https://www.dwd.de/DE/leistungen/opendata/neuigkeiten/opendata_mar2018_01.html or my weather page https://buwx.de